alexfernandez/alexfernandez.github.io/2022/understanding-limits.md

 (and then recanted, but
 [that is a story for another time](https://www.americanscientist.org/article/the-secret-history-of-gravitational-waves)).

-But it is not perfect.
+But general relativity is not perfect.
 For one thing, it predicts singularities: weird solutions to the field equations that break space-time, with an infinite slope.